 The problems start with the site’s terms of service:

-- As Mike Best pointed out, the language for what types of requests are accepted doesn’t include internal communications, such as memos, emails, guidance, or a wide range of other important records.
+- As Emma Best pointed out, the language for what types of requests are accepted doesn’t include internal communications, such as memos, emails, guidance, or a wide range of other important records.